 If your goal is to put on lean body mass and/or increase strength, consider following a nutritional guideline set for a bodybuilder.
 Begin by setting realistic goals and focus on the long-term goals most beneficial for your respective sport and position.
 Keep in mind the following tips when you design a program to build lean body mass and/or increase muscle strength.

-During the offseason, follow the nutrition guidelines for bodybuilders.
-Then during the preseason, follow a more sport-specific program to maximize your strength, power, and recovery.
+- During the offseason, follow the nutrition guidelines for bodybuilders.
+During the preseason, follow a more sport-specific program to maximize your strength, power, and recovery.

-Add 2 calories for every 1 lb of lean body mass.
-Add the calories to your protein and CHO intakes and leave your fat intake at roughly 20%.
-Divide the additional calories equally among all your daily meals.
+- Add 2 calories for every 1 lb. of lean body mass (this information comes from having a body composition done).
+Add calories to your protein and CHO (carbohydrate) intakes and leave your fat intake at roughly 20%.
+Divide the additional calories equally among all of your daily meals.

-Eat 5 to 6 smaller meals a day to give your body a steady supply of calories and nutrients and to keep your blood sugar at a constant level.
+- Eat 5-6 smaller meals a day to give your body a steady supply of calories and nutrients and to keep your blood sugar at a constant level.

 DO NOT consume too much protein.
-The human body can only assimilate (take in, digest and absorb) about 25 – 40g of protein per meal.
+The human body can only assimilate (take in, digest and absorb) about 25-35g of protein per meal

-Eat more complex CHO such as brown rice, whole-grain pasta, potatoes, whole-grain bread, and beans.
+Eat more complex CHO such as brown rice, whole-grain pasta, potatoes, whole grain bread & beans.

-*to figure out any number in kilograms, divide the number by 2.2
+*to figure out any number in kilograms, divide that number by 2.2

-To calculate how much additional energy should be consumed, multiply your LBM (in kilos) by 1.5…
+To calculate how much additional energy (calories) should be consumed, multiply your LBM (in kilos) by 1.5

 These additional calories should be consumed by either CHO or PRO, not fat!

-**to do anything such as this to work on your body composition, you need to have an analysis done.
-If you’d like to schedule an appointment to have one done, please send us an email or call 303.386.5460.
-They are inexpensive, very accurate, will take less than 30 minutes, and can be done in the comfort of your home.
+**to do anything such as this, you need to have an analysis done.
+If you’d like to schedule an appointment to have one done, send an email or call 303-386-5460.
+They are inexpensive, relatively accurate and will take less than 30 minutes, and can be done in the comfort of your own home.